🏥 Healthcare Compliance

 Does HIPAA apply to mental health providers?

-Yes.
-Psychologists, therapists, licensed counselors, and psychiatric providers are covered entities under HIPAA.
-Mental health records have additional protections under both HIPAA and state laws.
-Psychotherapy notes — the clinician's personal session notes — have the highest level of protection and require separate authorization for disclosure.
+Psychologists, therapists, licensed counselors, and psychiatric providers are covered entities under HIPAA — mental health providers face the same enforcement exposure as any other covered entity.
+Mental health records carry additional protections under both HIPAA and state law, with psychotherapy notes receiving the highest level of protection and requiring separate authorization for any disclosure.

 Related Tools from the Stack Network